digitalstuart/kingdom-come/README.md

     * I was also working on a checkbox where users could select to see only restaurants or only hotels (as there were a lot more markers than the final deployed version of the site).
 I was referring to this code for the checkbox testing - http://jsfiddle.net/apougher/WEK7C.
     * Unfortunately I then got to a point where I felt my JavaScript knowledge and aptitude was not yet strong enough for me to be able complete all my desired features in the project timeframe.
 At this point I decided to go back to having hard-coded data for the map.
 * The quotes section uses the Bootstrap accordion functionality, with CSS styling and responsive behaviour.
 The quotes dynamically change according to which town is selected.
 NB: the landing page has real quotes, all other towns contain filler text due to project time pressures.
     * I also played around with some nice functionality from https://mattboldt.com/demos/typed-js for the quotes section.
-I did manage adapt some of the code in order to create a typing effect for my quotes (an example can be seen at this link - https://drive.google.com/file/d/1yCbLe0qT6v84VhX0o8P9Eiti4GL8AUj8/view); unfortunately though, it led to performance issues and bugs which I was unable to solve at this stage of my learning.
+I did manage to adapt some of the code in order to create a typing effect for my quotes (an example can be seen at this link - https://drive.google.com/file/d/1yCbLe0qT6v84VhX0o8P9Eiti4GL8AUj8/view); unfortunately though, it led to performance issues and bugs which I was unable to solve at this stage of my learning.

 NB: my work during the project with the Google Maps API, .json files, modals and the typed.js functionality can be seen in the version control history.